SacredData/COMPUTER/README.md

 ![COMPUTER!
 WHAT THE FUCK!](http://originaldave77.files.wordpress.com/2014/03/picards-computer.jpg)

 Go ahead.
-Talk to your computer.
+He can hear you now.

 ## About